magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/physical_digital_realities/fiducial_markers.md

 ### Inverse Transform and Space Rebasement

-The **inverse transform** of a fiducial marker is a mathematical operation used to adjust the digital space origin relative to the marker.
-This process ensures that the marker is the reference point for all other digital entities.
+The **inverse transform** of a fiducial marker is a mathematical transformation used to adjust the digital space origin relative to the marker.
+This process ensures that the marker becomes the reference point for all other digital entities.

 **Using Inverse Transforms**

 1. Calculate the inverse of the marker's transform, including position, rotation, and scale.
-2. Apply this inverse transform to the digital space origin.
+2. Use this inverse transform to rebase the digital space origin.
-3. Shift all other digital entities accordingly to maintain relative alignment with the marker.

-For example, suppose a marker's transform indicates it is 2 meters forward and 1 meter to the right of the origin.
-In that case, the inverse transform repositions the origin to align with the marker's location.

 **Rebasing the Digital Space**

 Rebasing adjusts the digital space's origin to the fiducial marker's position.
-This allows other entities to inherit their relative placement based on the marker's new location.
+This allows other entities to implicitly inherit their relative placement based on the marker's new location.
 The result is a coordinated AR environment where:

 * Digital objects stay in the correct positions relative to the marker.
 * Movement or rotation of the marker dynamically adjusts all related digital content.